-As Development Director, Carla drives all grant funding initiatives, budget management, event planning, and donor cultivation at the Center for Environmental Peacebuilding.
-Prior to her role as Development Director, Carla served as Director of Diversity, Equity, and Inclusion at CEPB, where she advocated for an inclusive environment that valued diversity and recognized intersectionality.
-Before joing CEPB, Carla had previously served as a US Intern at The French Embassy in NYC, researched EU Open Border Policy, spoken for the US Embassy in London and Sutton Trust-Fulbright Commission, and held a 2020 Tamer Social Enterprise Fellowship through Columbia Business School.
+As Co-Executive Director, Carla brings together the Center for Environmental Peacebuilding team, potential supporters, and partner organizations to achieve its mission of supporting climate and environment defenders in achieving structural change.
+Prior to her role as Co-Executive Director, Carla served as Director of Diversity, Equity, and Inclusion at CEPB, where she advocated for an inclusive environment that valued diversity and recognized intersectionality.
+Before joining CEPB, Carla had previously served as a US Intern at The French Embassy in NYC, researched EU Open Border Policy, spoken for the US Embassy in London and Sutton Trust-Fulbright Commission, and held a 2020 Tamer Social Enterprise Fellowship through Columbia Business School.
 Originally hailing from Newcastle, England, Carla holds a Bachelor’s degree from Barnard College, Columbia University.
-When not working at CEPB, Carla enjoys dance, cycling, travel, and MasterChef.
+When not working with CEPB, Carla enjoys dance, cycling, and MasterChef.

 In his role as program project manager, Max is responsible for the partnerships and projects going on in Brazil.
 He’s currently coordinating the development of plans like the biodiversity plan and climate change plan in the state of Ceará, together with other local organizations and bodies from the government.
 Subjects used in his research fields, both during undergraduate and master’s degrees, such as policies in climate change negotiations, technology transfer mechanisms within the UNFCCC and mitigation and adaptation actions brought him closer to the organization.
 Max holds a law degree and a master’s degree in political science and international relations from the Federal University of Paraíba, located in the Northeast of Brazil.
 In his free time, Max loves to read, watch documentaries, practice exercises, go to the beach and meditate.

 Director, Research and Program Development; Board Fundraising Co-Chair